jstifano/veriff-test/README.md

    ├─ utils      // Utility folder where we put functions that we'll be used multiple places
 ```

 ## Brief solution description

-All the logic applied how as well each piece of code is explained in every component, so that will be easy
+All the logic applied how as well each piece of code is explained in every component with clear comments, so that will be easy
 to follow the flow.